cparsania/phyloR/README.md

 <!-- badges: end -->

-The goal of phyloR is to perform the phylogenetic analysis from the blast output format 7
+phyloR is an R package.
+The goal of phyloR is to perform the phylogenetic analysis from the result of tabular blast output (–outfmt 7 )